iliakan/javascript-book/en/02-browser/01-adding-script-html.md

 Here is how it looks like:

-[html file=tutorial/browser/script/rabbits_ext.html height=100 link][/html]
+[html src="/assets/browser/script/rabbits_ext.html" height=100 link][/html]

 Here is the contents of `/files/tutorial/browser/script/rabbits.js`:

-[js file=tutorial/browser/script/rabbits.js link][/js]
+[js src="/assets/browser/script/rabbits.js" link][/js]

 Note, there are no `SCRIPT` tags inside this file. `SCRIPT` tags are used are only in HTML.

-<blockquote>External scripts block page rendering in same way as embedded scripts do.
+[sum]External scripts block page rendering in same way as embedded scripts do.

-So, if an external script is in `HEAD` then page will not be shown until the script is downloaded and executed. </blockquote>
+So, if an external script is in `HEAD` then page will not be shown until the script is downloaded and executed. [/sum]

 <div class="smart"><div class="smart-head">Closing <code>&lt;/script&gt;</code> and XHTML</div>
 Note that usually one can't use XML-style self-closing tags like <code>&lt;script src="..."/&gt;</code> even if DOCTYPE XHTML is specified.